markjamesm/MistralSharp/README.md

 ## About

-MistralSharp is a .NET client library for interfacing with the Mistral AI platform REST API.
+MistralSharp is a .NET client library for interfacing with the Mistral AI Platform REST API.
 Great for building AI-enhanced apps!

 ## Features

+* Implements all Mistral AI Platform REST endpoints.
 * Targets .NET Standard 2.0 and .NET 8.

 ## Usage